awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 The easiest way to create a pipeline is to use the **Create pipeline** wizard in the AWS CodePipeline console\.

-In this walkthrough, you create a two\-stage pipeline that uses a versioned S3 bucket and CodeDeploy to release a sample application\.
+In this tutorial, you create a two\-stage pipeline that uses a versioned S3 bucket and CodeDeploy to release a sample application\.

 **Note**
-When Amazon S3 is the source provider for your pipeline, you must upload to your bucket all source files packaged as a single \.zip file\.
-Otherwise, the source action fails\.
+When Amazon S3 is the source provider for your pipeline, you may zip your source file or files into a single \.zip and upload the \.zip to your source bucket\.
+You may also upload a single unzipped file; however, downstream actions that expect a \.zip file will fail\.

 After you create this simple pipeline, you add another stage and then disable and enable the transition between stages\.

-**Important**
-Many of the actions you add to your pipeline in this procedure involve AWS resources that you need to create before you create the pipeline\.
-AWS resources for your source actions must always be created in the same AWS Region where you create your pipeline\.
-For example, if you create your pipeline in the US East \(Ohio\) Region, your CodeCommit repository must be in the US East \(Ohio\) Region\.
-You can add cross\-region actions when you create your pipeline\.
-AWS resources for cross\-region actions must be in the same AWS Region where you plan to execute the action\.
-For more information, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.

-Not what you're looking for?
-To create a simple pipeline using a CodeCommit branch as a code repository, see [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.

-**Note**
-For pipelines with an Amazon S3 source, an Amazon CloudWatch Events rule detects source changes and then starts your pipeline when changes occur\.
-When you use the console to create or change a pipeline, the rule and all associated resources are created for you\.
-If you create or change an Amazon S3 pipeline in the CLI or AWS CloudFormation, you must create the Amazon CloudWatch Events rule, IAM role, and AWS CloudTrail trail manually\.

 Before you begin, you should complete the prerequisites in [Getting Started with CodePipeline](getting-started-codepipeline.md)\.